6thfdwp/learning-thoughts/notes/reactify.md

 ```

 ▪︎ [x1] a bit like IoC?
 As Wiki explains: Cusom portions of a computer program receive the flow of control from a generic framework

+---

+## Patterns implement IoC

+> Don't call us, I will call you

+### IoC through Dependency Injection (DI)

+What is acutally inverted ?
+The dependency is never acquired through client(consumer) class itself by direct instantiation (aka `new`), but injected from outside mostly passed as abstract interface.

+### IoC through Observer

+Similar in event listener, what is inverted is the control of when observer gets called and passed in necessary info they are interested in, not observer goes to grab and do stuff.
+The observable subject is the one who controls when it triggers and what info it passes

+### IoC through Template method

+What is acutally inverted ?
+The subclass implements methods, but get called by super class.
+Like old Java Servlet world or new (deprecated..)
+React class component, subclasses all implement lifecycle methods